 There are multiple ways to maximize your revenue through digital marketing.
 These include:

-- Depending on the channel you have you can sell products on Etsy or Shopify.
+- Depending on your channel, you can sell products on Etsy or Shopify.

-- You can even create your own WooCommerce store on your blog to sell fan merchandise using print-on-demand services like Printful and Printify.
+- You can create your WooCommerce store on your blog to sell fan merchandise using print-on-demand services like Printful and Printify.

 - Photographers and other artists can sell their work on sites like PicsArt, Picfair, Fine Art America, and DeviantArt and use their YouTube video tutorials to promote their artistic work.

 How Much Money Can You Make on YouTube?